 Nerves that help your bowels work smoothly can be damaged after a brain or spinal cord injury.
-People with multiple sclerosis also have similar problems with their bowels.
-Symptoms may include loss of control, diarrhea (loose bowel movements), or constipation (hard bowel movements).
+People with multiple sclerosis also have problems with their bowels.
+Symptoms may include:

-A daily bowel care program can help you avoid embarrassment and spend less time on bowel care if you work with your doctor or nurse.
+A daily bowel care program can help you avoid embarrassment.
+Work with your health care provider.

-Keeping active helps to prevent constipation.
+Keeping active helps prevent constipation.
 Try to walk, if you can.
-If you are in a wheelchair, ask your doctor or nurse about exercises.
+If you are in a wheelchair, ask your health care provider about exercises.

 Eat plenty of food that is high in fiber.
 Read labels on packages and bottles to see how much fiber the food contains.

 Use K-Y jelly, petroleum jelly, or mineral oil to help lubricate your rectal opening.

-You may need to use an enema, stool softener, or laxative for a period of time until the stool size is smaller and it is easier to have a bowel movement.
+You can use an enema, stool softener, or laxative until the stool is smaller and it is easier for you to have a bowel movement.

-Following a regular bowel program may often help prevent accidents.
-Learn to be aware of small signs that you need to have a bowel movement such as:
+Following a regular bowel program may help prevent accidents.
+Learn to become aware of signs that you need to have a bowel movement, such as:

 Other tips include:

-Be aware of foods that stimulate your bowel or cause diarrhea.
+Know which foods stimulate your bowel or cause diarrhea.
 Common examples are milk, fruit juice, raw fruits, and beans or legumes.

 Make sure you are not constipated.
-Some people with very bad constipation have problems with stools leaking or fluid leaking around the stool.
+Some people with very bad constipation leak stools or leak fluid around the stool.

 Incontinence - care; Dysfunctional bowel - care; Neurogenic bowel - care

 Rao, SSC.
 Fecal incontinence.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger & Fordtran’s Gastrointestinal and Liver Disease.
+Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 17.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 17.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.